tims/lasthbase/README.txt

 === Using dumbo over HBase ===

-These assume you are storing everything in hbase as if they are strings.
-A nice addition would be to actually store the typedbytes in hbase directly.
+These assume you are storing everything in hbase as if they are byte strings.
 You should also note, the tables and families you are writing and reading to must already exist in hbase.

 The input format, will give key values to your mapper as:
 (row, {family: {qualifier1: value, qualifier2 : value2}, family2: {qualifier3: value3} })